 We had a blast at the Hartford Fair August 6-11th!
 The Natural Resources Area consists of 4 acres, including a pond, a man made wetland, a pavilion, and multiple rain gardens.
 For six days, we have a lineup of great programming and displays.
 Our most popular events include the Velvet Ice Cream Eating Contest, Fishing Contest, and the FFA Challenge.
-Check out some fun pictures from the Natural Resources Area!
+Thanks to everyone who visited us!
+See you next year!